 As humans, we are visual creatures.
 But along with visuals like diagrams and drawings, your ability to communicate something in a clear, visual manner highlights your understanding of it and can help you reaffirm your belief in it.
 Employing diagrams in your work and life is a great problem-solving method.
 Try this out by drawing a scenario.
 Not an artist?
 Remember #6.

 10. Employ visioning.

-This might be life coach in me, but here’s the truth: Visioning is an extremely powerful tool and technique.
+This might be the life coach in me, but here’s the truth: Visioning is an extremely powerful tool and technique.
 You cannot accomplish something you cannot envision.
 Feel too squishy?
 Consider that babies develop motor skills through a process of observation and visualization over time.
 It’s only after they are able to visualize themselves picking up objects after careful observation that they can do it themselves.
 But visioning isn’t just for babies.
-We all use it when we read books, listen to colleague tell us about her vacation in Greece, or when we imagine the future or remember the past.
+We all use it when we read books, listen to a colleague tell us about her vacation in Greece, or when we imagine the future or remember the past.

 A little unsure where to start?
 Try simply envisioning a more vivid picture when reading something.
 Along with imagining the scene consider what a room or person smells like; what food tastes like; the small movements in someone’s mouth as she considers a comment.
 You’ve started to vision!

 We know we should ask questions but are we asking the right kinds of questions to help us solve problems?
 Questions are a truly incredible part of our lives.
 When you stop and think of it, so much of our daily human interactions are based on questions.
 We communicate via questions with our internal dialogue and others on anything from what we want to have for lunch, if we want to buy a cup of coffee or stick to the free coffee in the shared kitchen, when we should make a doctor's appointment, what to wear on Tuesday that will work for happy hour after the office and what manner to phrase question to our boss (#meta).